With Italy at risk, Europe Central Bank could boost stimulus

 Right now, Italy’s market borrowing costs are under control, thanks in part to purchases of its bonds by the ECB under the pandemic program.
 The ECB says the program is not targeting help for Italy specifically.
 But boosting the potential amount sooner rather than later would signal to markets that the bank is ready to take forceful action to make sure its low interest rates reach all parts of the currency union.

-Holger Schmieding, an economist at Berenberg bank, estimates there is a 60% chance that the central bank will decide to boost its pandemic stimulus program at Thursday’s meeting.
+Holger Schmieding, chief economist at Berenberg bank, estimates there is a 60% chance that the central bank will decide to boost its pandemic stimulus program at Thursday’s meeting.
 If it doesn’t, he says the central bank could so in July.
 The ECB could also lengthen the pandemic stimulus program’s duration; right now it is slated to run through the end of the year.

-Moving now would also demonstrate to investors that the ECB and its president, Christine Lagarde, will not let themselves be held back by a May 5 legal ruling by Germany’s Federal Constitutional Court against an earlier bond purchase stimulus.
+Moving now would also demonstrate to investors that the ECB and its president, Christine Lagarde, will not let themselves be held back by a May 5 legal ruling by Germany’s Federal Constitutional Court against a different bond purchase stimulus.
 The court ruled that the ECB must present a new decision within three months, justifying those purchases as proportional, meaning the bank took only the action needed and no more.

 Lagarde has said the ECB is accountable to the EU parliament and the European Court of Justice, which had approved the purchases.
 Lagarde may underline that stance at her news conference following the policy decision on Thursday.
 The council members will meet by teleconference and the news conference will be held online.